speakcare/spkc-ehr-schema/README.md

 * DB_DIRECTORY='db'

 ## Viewing the docs
-* Go to http://localhost:3000/redoc to see the API documenation in redoc.
+* Go to <speackare-hostname>/redoc to see the API documenation in redoc.
-* Go to http://localhost:3000/docs to see the Swagger documentation of the api.
+* Go to <speackare-hostname>/docs to see the Swagger documentation of the api.
 You can also try out the API through the Swagger doc page.
+* Note: when running locally the speakcare-hostname is http://localhost:5000.
+You can change the port name by changing the environment variable APP_PORT in your .env file.

 ## Viweing the sqlite database content
 From the backend direcrtory run the datasette server.